GyulyVGC/sniffnet/README.md

 [![Version](https://img.shields.io/crates/v/sniffnet.svg)](https://crates.io/crates/sniffnet)
 ![License](https://img.shields.io/crates/l/sniffnet.svg)

-Application to analyze and filter network traffic.
+Multithreaded application to analyze and filter network traffic.

 Several command line options are available to select the network adapter to inspect, to set a desired reports update frequency and to specify filters on the observed traffic.